ngirdharry/belly-button-challenge/README.md

 # Overview of Project
 Developed an interactive dashboard to analyze and visualize a comprehensive dataset on the microbial composition of human navels.
 The findings indicated that a limited number of microbial species (designated as operational taxonomic units or OTUs) were widely present in over 70% of participants, while the remainder were less frequent.

+Please visit https://ngirdharry.github.io/ to view/use the interactive visualizations below.

 # Purpose
 Illustrated the diversity of operational taxonomic units in the dataset by creating interactive visualizations using JavaScript, enabling an in-depth examination of the microbial composition of human navels.